kandalkarankita/kandalkarankita/README.md

 📫 Let’s connect!
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Ankita%20Kandalkar-blue)](https://www.linkedin.com/in/ankitatkandalkar)
-✉️ Email: kandalkar.a@northeastern.edu  or  kandalkarankita@gmail.com
+✉️ Email: kandalkarankita@gmail.com or kandalkar.a@northeastern.edu

-😄 Pronouns: she/her
-⚡ Fun fact: I love drawing random Pinterest illusion designs — it soothes me!
 <!--
 **kandalkarankita/kandalkarankita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.